JessJodoin/ecommerce-pattern-library/_products/stickers.md

 image2-aria: |
   An image of Baby Yoda, Babu Frik, and Anakin kicking a sand castle stickers placed on the back of a phone case.
 price: 4.99
+sale-price: 1.99
 material: "Vinyl"
+availability: |
-availability: "One size (approx. 1" by 1")"
+  One size (approx. 1" by 1")
 shipping: "Please allow for 1–2 weeks for delivery."
 ---